hazelcast/hazelcast-nodejs-client/README.md

 - Programmatically
 - Declaratively (JSON)

 This section describes some network configuration settings to cover common use cases in connecting the client to a cluster.
-Refer to (CONFIG.md) and the following sections for information about detailed network configuration and/or additional features of Hazelcast Node.js Client configuration.
+Refer to [Configuration Overview](#configuration-overview) and the following sections for information about detailed network configuration and/or additional features of Hazelcast Node.js Client configuration.

 An easy way to configure your Hazelcast Node.js Client is to create a `Config` object and set the appropriate options.
 Then you can supply this object to your client at the startup.
 Another way to configure your client is to provide a `hazelcast-client.json` file.
 This approach is similar to `hazelcast.xml` approach in configuring the member.
 Note that `hazelcast-client.json` is a JSON file whereas member configuration is XML based.
-Although these two formats are different, you will realize that the names of the configuration parameters are the same for both client and the member.
+Although these two formats are different, you will realize that the names of the configuration parameters are the same for both the client and member.
-It is done this way to make it easier to transfer Hazelcast skills to multiple platforms easily.
+It is done this way to make it easier to transfer Hazelcast skills to multiple platforms.

-Once you embedded hazelcast-client to your Node.js project.
-You may follow any of programmatic or declarative configuration approaches.
+Once you embedded `hazelcast-client` to your Node.js project, you may follow any of programmatic or declarative configuration approaches.
 We will provide both ways for each configuration option in this section.
 Pick one way and stick to it.

----

 **Programmatic configuration**

 You need to create a `ClientConfig` object and adjust its properties.
 Then you can pass this object to the client when starting it.

 ```javascript